scolladon/sfdx-git-delta/README.md

 Here are 3 examples showing how you can compare the content of different branches:

-**1) Comparing between commits in different branches** For example, if you have commit `fbc3ade6` in branch `develop` and commit `61f235b1` in branch `master`:
+**1) Comparing between commits in different branches** For example, if you have commit `fbc3ade6` in branch `develop` and commit `61f235b1` in branch `main`:

 ```
 sfdx sgd:source:delta --to fbc3ade6 --from 61f235b1 --output .
 ```

 **2) Comparing branches (all changes)**
-Comparing all changes between the `develop` branch and the `master` branch:
+Comparing all changes between the `develop` branch and the `main` branch:

 ```
-sfdx sgd:source:delta --to develop --from master --output .
+sfdx sgd:source:delta --to develop --from main --output .
 ```

-**3) Comparing branches (from a common ancestor)** Comparing changes performed in the `develop` branch since its common ancestor with the `master` branch (i.e. ignoring the changes performed in the `master` branch after `develop` was created):
+**3) Comparing branches (from a common ancestor)** Comparing changes performed in the `develop` branch since its common ancestor with the `main` branch (i.e. ignoring the changes performed in the `main` branch after `develop` was created):

 ```
-sfdx sgd:source:delta --to develop --from $(git merge-base develop master) --output .
+sfdx sgd:source:delta --to develop --from $(git merge-base develop main) --output .
 ```

 ## Advanced use-cases: